LONGDDSF/CWKit/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run 'sh AutoTask.h' from the current directory first in terminal application.

 ## Requirements